-On a street outside Cementerio Cristóbal Colón in Havana, in January 2022, someone left a life on the pavement: identification cards, church letters, baby photographs and later ones, postcards from Palestine, and, pressed to official paper, the fingerprints of a man whose full name this book knows, yet withholds.
+On a street outside Cementerio Cristóbal Colón in Havana, in January 2022, someone left a life on the pavement.
+Identification cards, church letters, baby photographs and later ones, postcards, and pressed to official paper, the fingerprints of a man whose full name this text knows, yet withholds.

 Site-specific documentation, Havana, 2023.

-Presented as a hybrid publication — a critical essay in seven movements and a sprawling poetry collection — this text asks what the encounter with this pile created, and what it continues to demand.
-What does it mean to photograph a stranger’s scattered archive?
-What does the shutter create in the way of ongoing civic obligation?
-What can a witness who occupies the seeing-man’s position within the colonial geography of the contact zone honestly claim to owe — and to whom?
+Presented as a hybrid publication — a critical essay in seven movements and an accompanying poetry collection — this text asks what the encounter with this archive created, and what it continues to demand.
+What does it mean to photograph a stranger’s scattered life?
+What does the shutter create in the way of ongoing obligation?
+What can a witness who occupies the colonial geography of the contact zone honestly claim to owe — and to whom?

 Site-specific documentation, Havana, 2023.